rictjo/missingpy/README.md

-## missingpy
+## missingforest

-`missingpy` is a library for missing data imputation in Python.
-It has an API consistent with [scikit-learn](http://scikit-learn.org/stable/), so users already comfortable with that interface will find themselves in familiar terrain.
+`missingforest` is a library for missing data imputation in Python forked from [missingpy](https://github.com/epsilon-machine/missingpy).
+It has an
+API consistent with [scikit-learn](http://scikit-learn.org/stable/), so users already comfortable with that interface will find themselves in familiar terrain.
 Currently, the library supports the following algorithms: